FAQs

-Liv loves hearing from listeners but due to the volume of messages she’s not able to answer most mythology based questions.
-(That’s what the periodic Q&A episodes are for!
-You can always submit those questions here.
+Liv loves hearing from listeners, but due to the volume of messages she’s not able to answer most mythology-related questions (that’s what the periodic Q&A episodes are for—you can always submit those questions here!).
 Fortunately many of your questions are similar, and thus: answers are here!
-Check here for an ongoing list of frequently asked questions and answers.
-If you still choose to send your question via email or DM, know that Liv reads and appreciates these but is too busy writing you books and preparing new and exciting podcast episodes so she might not be able to respond individually.
-(Frankly she also has technological anxiety and has trouble with managing all the requests!)
+If you still choose to send your question via email or DM, know that Liv reads and appreciates these but is very busy writing you books and preparing new and exciting podcast episodes and may not be able to respond individually (frankly, she also has technological anxiety and has trouble with managing all the requests!).

 Thankfully you can find the answer (and episodes!) via everyone’s good friend: Google.
 Simply google “Myths Baby” and “[story/character/myths of your choosing]” and any episode featuring those characters in the title or description should be revealed to you!
 You can also check out Liv’s curated and themed Spotify playlists!

 All the sources Liv refers to are always included in the episode’s description!
-So, if you’re curious about a certain source or information in an episode you can refer to the sources listed in the description of that episode, that’s available wherever you listen.
-Liv’s biggest “go to” is Theoi.com, a magical place that lays out characters and the extant sources that mention them (we love Theoi).
+So, if you’re curious about a certain source or information in an episode you can refer to the sources listed in the description of that episode (that’s available wherever you listen).
+Liv’s biggest “go to” is Theoi, a magical place that lays out characters and the extant sources that mention them (we love Theoi).

 While Liv would love you recommend individual books to everyone (seriously, the woman loves books, her apartment is basically a library), this isn’t feasible.
 Liv’s Assistant Producer Michaela has put together this amazing list of source recommendations, and this list of fictional retellings!

 Probably, yes!
-The book is available worldwide however everything is determined/controlled by the publisher and Liv has absolutely no control over any of it (the books were commissioned… they control it all).
-The easiest option is to ask your local bookshop if they can order it in for you.
+The book is available worldwide, however everything is determined/controlled by the publisher and Liv has absolutely no control over any of it (the books were commissioned… they control it all).
+The easiest option is to ask your local bookshop if they can order it in for you, purchase directly from our online store, or review the retailers list on our books page.

 Lore olympus